nareshP-atel/Final-Project/README.md

-# 🧠 Mental Health & Productivity Tracker
+# 🧠 Mental Health  Tracker

 A full-stack MERN application designed to help users track their emotions, plan their productivity, gain mental health insights, and engage in a supportive community.
 Includes AI-based sentiment analysis and journaling features to enhance self-awareness and wellbeing.